sanjaysampat/SanjaySwiftUI/README.md

         * Continuing how to create proper observers of AVPlayer.
             * Issue while adding more observers.
             * 'SourceKitService" and/or 'Swift' process on mac taking max memory, so xcode and all mac proccesses slogs to halt ( macOS Catalina 10.15.6, tried on XCode 11.6 and 11.5).
 The issue was solved after update of XCode 11.7.
     * Added Navigation view - 'Menu' option in content view.
+Now back and User Settings button on navigation bar.
     * TabSwiftUiView added with Localizable Strings files for "ગુજરાતી" and "मराठी" display in tab.
         * Refer: [Support multiple languages by localizing your iOS apps](https://zonneveld.dev/localize-your-ios-apps-to-support-multiple-languages/)
         * Added hardcode files LocalArabic, LocalGujarati and LocalMarathi .strings files to manually show strings in selected languages in tab